 Causes: Unknown and depend on the individual.
 There are many possible causes for TMJ disorder including stress, tense face muscles, grinding of teeth (bruxism), poor posture, misaligned or damaged teeth/bite, hormonal issues (it has been found that reduced oestrogen levels can cause problems in this area) or arthritis in the joint.

 Treatment: there are dentists, physiotherapists, osteopaths and cranio-sacral therapists who specialise in this disorder.
-What I can offer is relaxation techniques that help with stress and sleep, releasing of face muscles in face yoga and postural alignment in Yoga or Pilates.
+What I can offer is relaxation techniques that help with stress and sleep, releasing of face muscles in face yoga and postural alignment through Yoga and/or Pilates.